(No ratings)

 More than just one of the five senses, the eyes are heavily relied upon to communicate, work, and get around every day.
 It's important to have regular eye exams for vision stays in good shape for years to come.

-Dr. Caroline Jill Shea, MD graduated from Northwestern University, Feinberg School of Medicine.
+Dr. Caroline J. Shea, MD graduated from Northwestern University, Feinberg School of Medicine.
 She completed residency at Case Western Reserve University Affiliated Hospitals.
-She is certified by the American Board of Ophthalmology and has a state license in Washington.
+She is certified by the American Board of Ophthalmology, Ophthalmology and has a state license in Washington.

 Medical School: Northwestern University, Feinberg School of Medicine